Amphetamines: What Parents Need to Know

 These "uppers" pump up heart rate, breathing, and blood pressure, and can also cause sweating, shaking, headaches, sleeplessness, and blurred vision.

-Prolonged use may cause hallucinations and intense paranoia.
+Long or lasting use may cause hallucinations and intense paranoia.

 Even after users stop taking amphetamines, they may still have problems such as aggression, anxiety, and strong cravings for the drugs.